QITI/pySLM2/paper.md

 # Summary
 Holographic beam shaping using spatial light modulators (SLMs) as a reprogrammable hologram offers a powerful tool for precise and flexible optical controls.
 It has been adopted for a wide range of research, including atom trapping [@gaunt2012robust], optical addressing of individual quantum objects [@motlakunta2023preserving], preparation of exotic quantum states [@islam2015measuring], and multi-beam laser machining [@obata2010multi].

-`pySLM2` is a python package designed for full-stack control of SLMs for holographic beam shaping, encompassing hologram generation, simulation, and hardware controls.
+`pySLM2` is a python package designed for holographic beam shaping application, encompassing hologram generation, simulation, and hardware controls.

 The package implements the hologram generation algorithms of the Lee hologram [@lee1978iii] and its improved alternatives [@zupancic2016ultra;@shih2021reprogrammable], specifically targeting the digital micromirror device (DMD) based SLM with binary amplitude controls.
 It also implements the Gerchberg-Saxton algorithm [@gerhberg1972practical] and its improved alternatives[@gaunt2012robust;@pasienski2008high] suitable for liquid crystal on silicon (LCoS) based SLMs with pure phase controls.

-Under the hood, the package uses `TensorFlow` for numerical computations.
+At its core, the package uses `TensorFlow` for numerical computations.
 By leveraging `TensorFlow`, the package harnesses the power of GPUs for faster computation without the need for code modification.
 This results in a significant speed-up for algorithms that are computationally expensive but benefit from parallelization, such as many hologram generation algorithms relying on iterative Fourier transformations.

+In addition to hologram generation, the package provides functions to simulate beam profiles created by holograms, aiding users in evaluating algorithm performance.
+It also includes a variety of pre-defined optical profiles, such as Hermite-Gaussian, Laguerre-Gaussian, super-Gaussian, and Zernike polynomials, enabling users to construct target beam profiles with ease.

-Additionally, the package offers a universal interface for different SLMs, ensuring that code written for one device can be seamlessly adapted to another.
-As of this writing, the package supports DMD controllers from two commercial vendors, Visitech, INC and ViALUX GmbH.
+For hardware control, pySLM2 offers a unified application interface (API) compatible with various SLMs, ensuring seamless adaptation of code across different devices.
+Currently, the package supports DMD controllers from two commercial vendors: Visitech, INC and ViALUX GmbH.

 # Statement of need
 High-quality optical controls are crucial for numerous scientific and engineering applications.
 For instance, in atom-based quantum information processors, quantum states of individual atoms are often manipulated by individually addressing laser beams.
 The quality of these addressing beams directly impacts the fidelity of quantum operations [@motlakunta2023preserving].